“Hello, my name is Chester and I’m one of the school dogs here at Highwoods Academy.

 My full name is Harwood Sunlight and my owner is Mr Rhodes.”

-I was born on the 11th December 2017, so I’m only a puppy really and, like you, I am learning all the time.
+I was born on the 11th December 2017, so I’m only 2 years old and like you, I am learning all the time.

 My full name is Dune’s Delight and my owner is Mr Rhodes.”